-Our Tips for a (Music) Trip to Gay-friendly Salzburg
+Tips for a Gay-friendly City (Music) Trip Salzburg

-During our Salzburg Gay Couple City Trip, we stayed at the Imlauer Pitter Hotel located just a 10 minutes walk from the central station of Salzburg.
-The gay-friendly hotel was recently renovated and modernized offering comfortable rooms, a roof-top restaurant and breakfast area with a stunning view over Salzburg and a gym facing the mountains surrounding the city.
-The first Pitter Star Night was just the beginning of series of music events coming up the next months.
+During our Salzburg Gay Couple City Trip, we stayed at the Imlauer Pitter Hotel located just a 10-minute walk from the central station of Salzburg.
+The gay-friendly hotel was recently renovated and modernized offering comfortable rooms, a roof-top restaurant, and a breakfast area with a stunning view over Salzburg, and a gym facing the mountains surrounding the city.
+The first Pitter Star Night was just the beginning of a series of music events coming up in the next months.
 Stay tuned and don’t forget to check for the next event before your visit to Salzburg.
 More about the Imlauer Pitter Hotel >

 Overview – LGBT History & “Luziwuzi”

 We always like to get an overview of the destination we are traveling to.
-Best thing to do in our opinion is a gay guided city tour with information about the LGBT community, gay events, and highlights of the gay history, present, and future.
+The best thing to do in our opinion is a gay guided city tour with information about the LGBTQ+ community, gay events, and highlights of the gay history, present, and future.
 Therefore, we met Roman, a real Salzburger gay guy knowing the city and its gay history and LGBT life inside out.
-We learned a lot about the Austrian and Salzburg history including the cultural achievements of “Luziwuzi” alias Archduke Ludwig Viktor of Austria, the famous, youngest and more or less openly gay brother of Emperor Franz Joseph I of Austria.
+We learned a lot about Austrian and Salzburg history including the cultural achievements of “Luziwuzi” alias Archduke Ludwig Viktor of Austria, the famous, youngest, and more or less openly gay brother of Emperor Franz Joseph I of Austria.

 Gay Life in Salzburg today

-Talking about Austria, first things that come to one’s mind are endless mountain ranges of the Alpes, juicy green meadows and blossoming seasonal mountain pasture, crafted beer and delicious local dishes, the traditional garments “Lederhosen”, and white-topped mountains with their huge ski resorts.
-Not to forget is the cultural heritage and the cities of Vienna, Salzburg, the region Carinthia and more.
-We love to travel to the German-speaking Alpine country and would like to show you why on our Gay Travel Guide Austria >
+Talking about Austria, the first things that come to one’s mind are endless mountain ranges of the Alps, juicy green meadows, and blossoming seasonal mountain pasture.
+But there is more: craft beer and delicious local dishes, the traditional garments “Lederhosen”, and the cultural heritage and the cities of Vienna, Salzburg, the region Carinthia and more.

 One of the most famous songs of the musical drama film was “Do-Re-Mi” chanted by Maria (Julie Andrews) and the von Trapp children while riding throughout Salzburg.
 Dressed in our Lederhosen (traditional Austrian Garments) we visited six of the most popular photo spots of the movie “Sound of Music“.